adamcath/ads/README.md

 # A brief tour

-If you want to follow along, install ads (see "Installing") and cloning this repo to get the sample project
+If you want to follow along, install ads (see "Installing") and clone this repo to get the sample project
 (`git clone https://github.com/adamcath/ads`).

 ```